 The next solution to free up space from the PS5’s main drive (or additional NVMe SSD you install) is to plug in a regular external HDD or SSD.
 As both these storage solutions sit outside of the console, they’re often referred to as “external” drives.

 Both these drives can be used to store and play PS4 games, however, they won’t benefit from the advantages of being stored directly onto the PS5’s NVMe drive.
-You can also store PS5 games on an external hard drive or SSD, but they won’t be playable unless you transfer them across to the internal drive.
+You cannot store PS5 games on an external hard drive or SSD, though, only PS4 games, though Sony has said it's looking to provide this option in the future.

 |Can you play PS5 games from it?||Can you play PS4 games from it?||Can you play PS5/PS4 games from it?||Can you store PS5 games?|

 |PS5 internal NVMe||Yes||Yes (they will benefit from faster load times)||Yes||Yes|

 |External HDD (USB 3.1)||No||Yes||No, only PS4 games||No|

 |External SSD (USB 3.1)||No||Yes (they will benefit from faster load times)||No, only PS4 games||No|

 Xbox Series X storage: how much do you get?

 The Xbox Series X comes with a 1TB NVMe SSD, while the Xbox Series S is equipped with a 512GB NVMe SSD.
 The Xbox Series X has 802GB, which means 198GB is reserved for system files and the Xbox operating system.

 The Xbox Series S, meanwhile, only has 364GB of useable storage.
 Games will take up 30% less room than their Xbox Series X counterparts as file sizes are reduced due to developers not targeting a 4K resolution, but you'll likely need to expand the system's memory sooner rather than later.